Peliha-ip/The-Cold-Above/README.md

 - To Infinity and Beyond (Enter the sky dimension)
 - SkyPainting (Light fireworks in the sky dimension)
 - Greetings, Young Portal Master (Visit all sky biomes)
 - BOOM!
-(Cross one island to the other without bridging in the sky dimension)
+(Hop on a hot air balloon)
 - Noot Noot!
 (Rename a penguin "Pingu")
 - Just Smile and Wave, Boys (Have Kowalski, Rico, Skipper, and Private penguins)